markonikolas/dockerized-templates/README.md

 ## Persisting WordPress Database

+This project already comes with demo database, so if you need fresh installation, remove wp-database folder.

+Credentials for admin account are:

+username: **admin**
+password: **admin123**

-To persist WordPress database you'll need to put database dump inside ``wp-database`` folder in root.
+After WordPress installation, to persist WordPress database you'll need to put database dump inside ``wp-database`` folder in root.

 To Dump a database, run from root: